For mitigating the world’s worst nuclear plant disaster—twice

 All of the safety protocols were communicated to potential hires and the up to 2,500 team members on site at any time.
 The measures helped secure experts from 26 nations who contributed invaluable insights.
 When building an airtight membrane inside the shell to seal off contaminants, for instance, the team leaned on experts who had developed a similar structure for missile doors inside French military submarines.

 The safety concerns did contribute to a massive schedule crunch.
-Novarka project leaders realized at one point that the arch needed to be slid into place over the sarcophagus seven months sooner than scheduled.
+Novarska project leaders realized at one point that the arch needed to be slid into place over the sarcophagus seven months sooner than scheduled.
 Doing so would give more time for testing the complex integrated control systems, electrical systems, climate control system and sealing membrane, among other features.
-The Novarka team sped up the process by checking systems as they were being installed.
+The Novarska team sped up the process by checking systems as they were being installed.
 “If we had waited for all the construction work to be completed, which would have been ideal, we wouldn’t have met the deadline,” Fargier says.

 The crunch also forced Bechtel’s team to innovate to accelerate work, according to McNeil.
 For example, the team had to build tall concrete walls inside one area of the sarcophagus to connect to the arch after it was slid into place.
 “We used sacrificial forms to place concrete in lifts,” McNeil says.
 “By leaving the forms in place, we didn’t have to wait for the concrete to completely cure before placing the next lift.”